The Last Stand (2012)

-The Last Stands opening weekend box office returns were not as much as Lionsgate pictures had anticipated.
-That’s not to say that they were bad.
-The movie has not in anyway tanked.
-It just hasn’t performed as the bean counters had predicted.
-I’m sure that the long term world wide gross will certainly turn a profit.
-However there was talk in the mainstream movie press of Arnie’s comeback stalling and that the sky was falling for R rated action movies.
+Upon release The Last Stands opening weekend box office returns were not as much as Lionsgate pictures had anticipated.
+The long-term worldwide gross was only $48 million, for a movie that had cost over $40 million.
+There was talk in the mainstream movie press of Arnie's comeback stalling and that the sky was falling for R rated action movies.
+Theatres at the time were thriving on “Jason Bourne” style thrillers and the ubiquitous Marvel Cinematic Universe.
 Critics were also mixed in their opinions regarding the film.
 Some were quite dismissive, citing the very things that an ageing Arnold Schwarzenegger brings to the table in The Last Stand, as faults.
 Exactly what were they expecting?
-It’s like criticising a dog for barking.
+It's like criticising a dog for barking.

-The audience I saw The Last Stand with seemed to receive it very well.
+When I saw The Last Stand upon its UK release, it was well received by the audience.
 There was laughter at the one liners and at some of the death scenes.
 There was even a smattering of applause at the end.
 As we left the screening, knowing looks and nods were exchanged.
 By and large the consensus was one of a job well done, because The Last Stand provided everything that we expected.
 A modern action movie, with an ageing star, making copious amounts of references to his age and the incongruity of the situation in a humorous way.
-The set pieces were competent and hard edged and the overall film was relatively low key compared to the excesses of the stars former works, such as Total Recall.
+The set pieces were competent and hard edged, and the overall film was relatively low key compared to the excesses of the star’s former works, such as Total Recall.
+A recent second viewing has re-iterated my opinion that it was the right sort of comeback vehicle for such a star.

-The story is a very traditional set up, that lends itself perfectly to delivering the sort of content, fans of this genre and in particular this star want.
+The story is a very traditional set up, that lends itself perfectly to delivering the sort of content that fans of this genre (and in particular this star) actually want.
 The head of a Mexican drug cartel (Eduardo Noriega) escapes FBI custody, leaving a senior agent (Forest Whitaker) pondering how he will get across the border.
 The trail points to the sleepy town of Sommerton Junction.
 As an army of hired mercenaries descend upon the town to facilitate their bosses return to Mexico, it falls to local Sheriff (Schwarzenegger) and his deputies, Jamie Alexander, Luis Guzman and Zach Gilford to thwart their plans.
-Assisted by eccentric local gun collector Lewis Dinkum (Johnny Knoxville) they barricade the main street and make their last stand.
+Assisted by eccentric local gun collector Lewis Dinkum (Johnny Knoxville) they barricade the main street and make their proverbial last stand.

 The less is more (by Arnie standards) approach of The Last Stand works well.
-It is nice to see physical car stunts and action set pieces on the big screen.
-Yes there are elements of CGI but not to the extent of other genre movies.
+It is nice to see physical car stunts and action set pieces when they’re used in these sorts of productions.
+Yes, there are elements of CGI but not to the extent of other genre movies.
 It is also a pleasant change to see a production of this kind receiving a higher rating and nailing its colours firmly to the mast.
-This is not your run-of-the-mill PG-13 bullshit.
-An action movies of this scope with a body count in the dozens rather than hundreds, seems to be far more appropriate for a man of Mr. Schwarzenegger age and it was a wise decision to choose such a vehicle to make a big screen comeback.
-It is not a perfect movie but it is certainly not the pedestrian misfire some would have you believe.
-As far as I am concerned (and I hazard a guess those who saw it with me may also concur) this movie is a welcome and appropriate return of one the most iconic action hero of the eighties and nineties.
+Also, an action movie of this scope with a body count in the dozens rather than hundreds, seems to be far more appropriate for a man of Mr. Schwarzenegger age.
+The Last Stand is not a perfect movie, but it is certainly not the pedestrian misfire some would have you believe.
+However, Arnold Schwarzenegger appeal is a generational thing.
+Upon mature reflection, if this movie had been released on Netflix then it may well have found a wider audience among fans who grew up with his work.